Monitoring the Performance of Database Indexes with dbWatch

 A person checks the status of their servers.

-Checking the status of database servers is a daily task of nearly every database administrator – checking the status of your database servers is like monitoring the health of your database servers: by utilizing proper monitoring techniques, you can make sure that your databases always perform at the very best of their ability no matter what happens.
-In this blog, we are going to explain how to do that with dbWatch.
+Checking the status of database servers is a daily task for nearly every database administrator.
+By utilizing proper monitoring techniques, you can ensure your databases always perform at their best.
+In this blog, we explain how to do that with dbWatch.

 Why Should You Check the Status of Your Database Servers?